Recipe For A Goat Milk Bath Bomb:

 Pick up both halves and press together tightly for roughly 5 – 10 seconds.
 Tap the top piece of mold with a wooden spoon.
 Take the top piece off.

-We hope you have enjoyed this post, and even more so we hope you make some of these yourselves and get a sense of complete tranquility.
 Thanks again for coming and make sure to share our posts across your social media platforms.